-The Fund has not yet commenced operations as of the date of this SAI, and, therefore, there were no public shareholders of the Fund as of that date.
-Krane will own the initial shares issued by the Fund and can thus approve any matter requiring shareholder approval.
+The KraneShares Eastern US Carbon Strategy ETF had not yet commenced operations as of March 31, 2021, and therefore there were no public shareholders of that Fund as of that date.
+Krane will own the initial shares issued by each such Fund and can thus approve any matter requiring shareholder approval.